Murphy96/realistic_power_bi_semantic_model_simulation_and_report/README.md

 - 23 raw CSV files with various naming conventions, missing data, duplicate entries, mis aligned headings, extranous information.
   ###### Thank you to the always talented Baraa Khatib Salkini for generating the simulated CSVs!

-The CSV files are used to simulate a realistic PowerBI Model *simulated_enterprise_semantic_model_non_engineered.pbix*.
+The CSV files are used to simulate a realistic PowerBI Model: *simulated_enterprise_semantic_model_non_engineered.pbix*.
 This represents a realistic use case on an enterprise level where PowerBI has served as a quick reporting tool.
 Data has been dumped in, the underlying semantic model has been left to the auto features of PowerBI which generates unreliable and at times misleading results.